-INIKU YEAK - FIKST SEIVIESTEK
+THIRD YEAR - FIRST SEIMESTER

 Code Course Crs.

 ESTA3041 Statistics I 3

-ENFE4096 Psychopathological Alterations in the Human Being's Adaptive Process 2
+ENFE4096 Psychopathological Alterations in the 2

+Human Being's Adaptive Process

-ENFE4097 Laboratory of Psychopathological Alterations in the Human Being's Adaptive Process 2
+ENFE4097 Laboratory of Psychopathological 2

+Alterations in the Human Being's

+Adaptive Process

-ENFE4081 Nursing Intervention in Adults with Adaptation Problems 4
+ENFE4081 Nursing Intervention in Adults with 4

+Adaptation Problems

-ENFE4082 Laboratory of Nursing Intervention in Adults with Adaptation Problems 4
+ENFE4082 Laboratory of Nursing Intervention in 4

+Adults with Adaptation Problems

-Elective 3
+XXXX Elective 3

 Total 18

-Code Course Crs.
+Course Crs.

-SOCI3245 Principles of Sociology 3
+Principles of Sociology 3

-ENFE4145 Nursing Process in the Adaptation of the Pregnant Woman and the Child 4
+Nursing Process in the Adaptation of the 4

+Pregnant Woman and the Child

-ENFE4146 Laboratory of Nursing Process in the Adaptation of the Pregnant Woman and the Child 4
+Laboratory of Nursing Process in the 4

+Adaptation of the Pregnant Woman and

+the Child

-ENFE4139 Nursing Research 2
+Nursing Research 2

-ENFE4140 Laboratory of Nursing Research 1
+Laboratory of Nursing Research 1

 Elective 3

 Total 17

-1 OOK 111 1E/KK TIKST SEIVIESTEK
+Principles of Sociology Nursing Process in the Adaptation of the Pregnant Woman and the Child Laboratory of Nursing Process in the Adaptation of the Pregnant Woman and the Child Nursing Research Laboratory of Nursing Research Elective

+.
+Gomming the state of the stat

 Code Course Crs.

 ENFE4196 Nursing Process in the Adaptation of 3

 Families and Groups in the Community

 ENFE4197 Laboratory of Nursing Process in the 3

 Adaptation of Families and Groups in the

 Community

 HIST3241 History of Puerto Rico I 3

-Elective 3
+XXXX Elective 3

 Total 12

 Code Course Crs.

 ENFE4296 Adaptation to the Professional Role 2

 ENFE4297 Laboratory of Adaptation to the 5

 Professional Role

 ENFE4295 Nursing Seminar in Adaptation 1

 HIST3242 History of Puerto Rico II 3

-Elective 3
+XXXX Elective 3

-Total 14
+Total 1/1